-Yes / No / NA Page No.\Other Reference includes copy of all written material submitted to operator?
-Pending Appendix G 3. includes operator's responses / disposition of written and verbal comments?
-Pending Appendix G will contain the responses to comments made at the public hearing.
+NCP Checklist, (continued) Yes / No / NA Page No.\Other Reference 2. includes copy of all written material submitted to operator?
+To be provided in Final Document Appendix G 3. includes operator's responses / disposition of written and verbal comments?
+To be provided in Final Document Appendix G will contain the responses to comments made at the public hearing.
 F. Informal agreement received from FAA on flight procedures?
-N/A Chapter 4 III.
+N/A Chapter 4 Measures NA-3, NA-4, & NA-6 are currently implemented.
+There are no newly recommended flight procedures.
+III.
 NOISE EXPOSURE MAPS: [150.23, B150.3; 150.35(f)] (This section of the checklist is not a substitute for the Noise Exposure Map checklist.
 It deals with maps in the context of the Noise Compatibility Program submission.)
 A. Inclusion of NEMs and supporting documentation: Map documentation either included or incorporated by reference?
-Yes Attached to Checklist, Exhibits NEM-1 & NEM-2, Appendix C 2.
-Maps previously found in compliance by FAA?
+Yes Attached to Checklist, Exhibits NEM-1 & NEM-2, Appendix C Maps previously found in compliance by FAA?
 Yes Letter of Transmittal 3.
 Compliance determination still valid?
-Yes Letter of Transmittal 4.
-Does 180-day period have to wait for map compliance finding?
+Yes Letter of Transmittal Does 180-day period have to wait for map compliance finding?
 Yes None B. Revised NEMs submitted with program: (Review using NEM checklist if map revisions included in NCP submittal) 1.
 Revised NEMs included with program?
 Yes Attached to Checklist, Exhibits NEM-1 & NEM-2 Has airport operator requested FAA to make a determination on the NEM(s) when NCP approval is made?
 Yes Letter of Transmittal

-Yes / No / NA Page No.\Other Reference C. If prog ram analysis uses noise modeling: 1.
-AEC T or FAA-approved equivalent?
+NCP Checklist, (continued) Yes / No / NA Page No.\Other Reference C. If program analysis uses noise modeling: 1.
+AEDT or FAA-approved equivalent?
 Yes Appendix C 2.
-Mon itoring in accordance with A150.5?
-Yes Appendix B D. g condition and 5-year maps clearly ed as the official NEMs?
+Monitoring in accordance with A150.5?
+Yes Appendix B D. Existing condition and 5-year maps clearly identified as the official NEMs?
 Yes Attached to Checklist, Exhibits NEM-1 & NEM-2 IV.
-RATION OF ALTERNATIVES: 50.23(e)] A. At a m consid inimum, are the alternatives below ered? inc d acquisition and interests therein, cluding air rights, easements, and velopment rights?
-Yes Appendix F, Alternative LU-A iers, acoustical shielding, public ilding soundproofing Yes Chapter 4, Measures NA- 2, NA-8 & NA-9 3. pref erential runway system Yes Chapter 4, Measure NA-3 & NA-4; and Appendix E Alternatives NA-E & NA-F 4. fligh t procedures Yes Chapter 4, Measures NA-6 & NA-7, Appendix E, Alternatives NA-A, NA-B, NA-C, and NA-D lea strictions on type/class of aircraft (at ast one restriction below must be ecked) a. deny use based on Federal standards No N/A b. capacity limits based on noisiness No N/A C. noise abatement takeoff/approach procedures No N/A d. landing fees based on noise or time of day No N/A e. nighttime restrictions Yes Appendix E, Alternative NA-G
+CONSIDERATION OF ALTERNATIVES: [B150.7, 150.23(e)] A. At a minimum, are the alternatives below considered? land acquisition and interests therein, including air rights, easements, and development rights?
+Yes Appendix F, Alternative LU-A 2. barriers, acoustical shielding, public building soundproofing Yes Chapter 4, Measures NA-2, NA-8 & NA-9 3. preferential runway system Yes Chapter 4, Measure NA-3 & NA-4; and Appendix E Alternatives NA-E & NA-F 4. flight procedures Yes Chapter 4, Measures NA-6 & NA-7, Appendix E, Alternatives NA-A, NA-B, NA-C, and NA-D restrictions on type/class of aircraft (at least one restriction below must be checked) a. deny use based on Federal standards No N/A b. capacity limits based on noisiness No N/A c. noise abatement takeoff/approach procedures No N/A d. landing fees based on noise or time of day No N/A e. nighttime restrictions Yes Appendix E, Alternative NA-G